 Looking for the perfect stroller for three or four babies?
-We’ve got an extensive list of the best stroller options for triplets, quads, and families with 3 or more kids under 5.
+We’ve got an extensive list of the best stroller and wagon options for triplets, quads, and families with 3 or more kids under 5.

 - Strollers for twins and a singleton (including double strollers + glider boards)

 - Strollers for triplets

 …And here they are, broken into categories (see below for the in-depth descriptions)

 Best Strollers and Wagons for 3+ Kids in 2023

 $$ — Joovy Big Caboose ~ $499: Bargain Buy — This monster stroller holds up to two car seats and up to three regular seats; perfect for an older single and a set of younger twins, a set of triplets over 6 months of age, or three kids of different ages, where at least one is over 6 months.

 $$$ —Joovy Qool ~ $499: Versatile Option — Versatile stroller that can be used for older triplets, or twins and an older singleton; can be used as a single, double (with purchase of additional seat and Front Adapter), or triple (with purchase of Bench Seat).

 $$$ — Valco Baby Tri-Mode Duo X ~ $749: Top Pick for Twins and a Singleton — Can fit up to four kiddos using the Toddler Seat and Hitch Hiker board accessories; rides like a dream; but heavy duty and not easy for “throwing in your trunk” (none of these are…).